Skip to main content

 3.3.3 Signature

-The signature section is an optional section that contains an ECDSA signature used to cryptographically bind the Header and Payload to a creator of the nanotdf.
-The key used for signing is the private key of the creator of the nanotdf.
+The signature section is an optional section that contains an ECDSA signature used to cryptographically bind the Header and Payload to a creator of the NanoTDF file.
+The key used for signing is the private key of the creator.
 The ECC Params used for the signature are described in Section 3.3.1.4.2.
 The private key used for this signature is distinctly different than the ephemeral private key.
-This is a persistent key belonging to an individual, entity, or device that creates nanotdfs.
-The signature is used to authenticate the entire nanotdf and contains both the public key related to the creators private key and the resulting signature.
+This is a persistent key belonging to an individual, entity, or device.
+The signature is used to authenticate the entire NanoTDF and contains both the public key related to the creators private key and the resulting signature.
 The structure of this section:

 SectionMinimum Length (B)Maximum Length (B)